movielibrarian/.github.io/index.md

 permalink: /index.html
 ---

-## My Timeline
+## Introduction

-<iframe src="https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1BKLR3tG81FJbxkGU0UpmGe2nn0dl3GRDNsS9bjr-fqg&font=Default&lang=en&initial_zoom=2&height=650" width="100%" frameborder="0"></iframe>

-Adam Crymble Publishes Technology and the Historian

-This book is cool but long and [can be accessed here](https://www.ucl.ac.uk/information-studies/sites/information_studies/files/styles/small_image/public/adam_crymble.png?itok=9oeDerIZ)

-## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalanicraig/H301Spr2022IUB.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+## A Timeline of the Male Gaze in 2000's Science Fiction

+<iframe src="https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1BKLR3tG81FJbxkGU0UpmGe2nn0dl3GRDNsS9bjr-fqg&font=Default&lang=en&initial_zoom=2&height=650" width="100%" frameborder="0"></iframe>

 ### Markdown